A Classic Safari reserved exclusively for your private group

 The largest rodents in Africa, Cape porcupines can grow to more than 40 pounds, with thatches of bristly spines that can be 20 inches long.
 Nocturnal and monogamous, they’re mainly seen on safari night drives—in pairs, snuffling and digging for roots and bulbs, their preferred foods.
 While local farmers consider them a nuisance (they can wreak havoc on pumpkin crops), they typically keep to themselves and mind their own business.
 But any predator that makes the mistake of approaching a porcupine is treated to a formidable display of raised quills, shaken to produce a menacing rattle.

 Seen in Ruaha and Tarangire National Parks, Tanzania

 Of the dozens of antelope species that roam Africa’s game parks, the kudu, subject of Hemingway’s Green Hills of Africa, is perhaps the most arresting to see.
 Shaggy, bearded males can weigh well over 500 pounds, and their curling, corkscrew-shaped horns grown longer than any other antelope’s—up to 70 inches.
 Physically imposing though they are, kudu can actually be hard to spot; they’re mainly shy and solitary, and spend much of the day hidden among trees and munching on leaves (their striped colouring helps camouflage them).
 But in the late afternoons, it’s not uncommon to see them abruptly leaping from thickets with soaring bounds, especially when a safari vehicle passes.

-This is but a short list of the many fascinating animals you will see on an African Safari, in addition to Africa’s Big Five.
-To learn more, contact at Micato Safari Specialist to get the low-down on safari game drives with our expert Safari Directors and Driver/Guides.
+This is but a short list of the many fascinating animals you will see on a luxury African Safari, in addition to Africa’s Big Five.
+To learn more, contact a Micato Safari Specialist to get the low-down on safari game drives with our expert Safari Directors and Driver/Guides.